Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Numerical experiments

 The new stability-aware self-adaptive timestepping method is effective in significantly increasing the timestep while maintaining stable simulations for non-homogeneous boundary conditions as shown in Figure \ref{fig:eb_actuator} (left).
 The obtained timestep for this case, depending on the flow conditions and the number of modes, can be up to 40 times larger, thus leading to significantly faster simulation times.
 Moreover, as expected from Section \ref{sec:biggerdt}, the evolution of the timestep in the case of the actuator disk shows that for $M=200$, for which the singular values do not decay anymore, the obtained timestep is marginally larger than the obtained for \texttt{Case A}.
 As can be seen in Figure \ref{fig:eb_actuator} (right), the imaginary eigenbound is larger for larger ROM dimensions, analogously to the shear-layer roll-up testcase in Figure \ref{fig:sl_redeigcd} (right).
 Note that in this case, the contribution of the boundary conditions appear in both the real and the imaginary term.

 The magnitude of the ROM error, calculated with Eq.\eqref{eq:error_rom}, is not affected by the variable $\Delta t$ compared to the reference result from \cite{sanderse_non-linearly_2020}, where $\Delta t$ was set to $4\pi/200$.
 As shown in Figure \ref{fig:error_comparison_actuator}, the accuracy of the ROM+\texttt{RedEigCD} (\texttt{Case B}) is comparable to that of the ROM with constant $\Delta t$ (\texttt{Case C}), for both $M=16$ and $M=200$.
-Note that the error for \texttt{Case D} (best approximation ROM) is significantly smaller than for \texttt{Cases B} and \texttt{Case C}, as expected.